 One piece of good news surrounds the hire for events equipment.
 Leasing industry commentators have confirmed that the UK’s regulations will remain largely unchanged after Brexit; EU law has had very little impact on Britain’s contract and hiring legislation, which shapes the leasing industry.

-Of course, it may be more difficult to import equipment from overseas due to the exigencies of Coronavirus, but at least there won’t be too much legislative red tape to cut through.
+Of course, it may be more difficult to import equipment from overseas due to travel restrictions, but at least there won’t be too much legislative red tape to cut through.